SuGerMarLo/Individual_Assignment_2/README.md

 This forces the wave to stick to either a value of 1, 0 or -1 depending on the current sin value, essentially clamping it to one of those 3 values.

-For the toon shding component I added the essential components from the lecture's toon shader into the wave shader like the _RampTex, called the _RampTex, LightingToonRamp method, and I multiplied the wave's current albedo with the wave's _Tint for the toon shader to have a color as well.
+For the toon shding component I added the essential components from the lecture's toon shader into the wave shader like the _RampTex, defined the _RampTex, LightingToonRamp method, and I multiplied the wave's current albedo with the wave's _Tint for the toon shader to have a color as well.

 ![Toon](https://user-images.githubusercontent.com/116387786/228313044-0f336e41-376c-4854-98b7-c5a722f9a7c2.png)